Varnish vs. Deck Stain: Which Should You Use?

 Understanding Varnish: More Than Just a Glossy Finish

 Varnish is a liquid coating containing oil, resin, and solvent that forms a transparent finish to protect and enhance the appearance of wood surfaces.
-I often notice that people (mistakenly) use the term “varnish” very generally to describe coatings such as lacquer, shellac, or polyurethane.
+People often (mistakenly) use the term “varnish” very generally to describe coatings such as lacquer, shellac, or polyurethane.
 Varnish is designed to prevent water penetration, limit impact damage, and provide some protection from UV rays.

 Deck Stain Demystified: A Natural Look with Solid Protection

-Choose a high-quality deck stain that is correctly formulated to meet your specific needs based on the condition of the deck and climate.
-Transparent stains are great for protecting and enhancing the appearance of wood that is in good condition.
-Semi-solid or solid stains offer coverage that will minimize the imperfections found on older decks.
+Choose a high-quality deck stain that’s correctly formulated to meet your specific needs based on the condition of the deck and climate.
+Transparent stains are great for protecting and enhancing the appearance of wood that’s in good condition.
+Semi-solid or solid stains offer coverage that minimizes imperfections found on older decks.

-When comparing wood stain vs varnish, it is important to understand the primary differences.
+When comparing wood stain vs. varnish, it’s important to understand the primary differences.

 When to Choose Varnish for Your Deck